Choosing the Right Laboratory Incubator: CO₂, Shaking, and General-Purpose Options Explained

 - Stackable or space-saving designs

-Recommended Models from LEI Sales
+Recommended Models from LEI Sales:

-Thermo Scientific Model 370 Steri-Cycle CO₂ Incubator
+Thermo Model 370 Steri-Cycle CO₂ Incubator

 Features HEPA filtration, IR CO₂ control, and superior contamination resistance ideal for high-throughput research labs.